Post job

 An advocate is a voice for the voiceless.
 It is their responsibility to speak on behalf of an individual or a particular cause.
 Most of the duties will vary depending on the line of organization or duty involved; however, an advocate must have extensive knowledge or background on the subject matter.
 Furthermore, an advocate must be present at gatherings regarding the cause, assist in the negotiation and mediation processes involving contracts and legal documentation, provide or convey accurate information, and defend what they represent.

-There are some key differences in responsibilities as well.
-For example, a service provider responsibilities require skills like "strong customer service," "social work," "foster care," and "hr."
+There are some key differences in the responsibilities of each position.
+For example, service provider responsibilities require skills like "strong customer service," "social work," "foster care," and "hr."
 Meanwhile a typical advocate has skills in areas such as "safety planning," "advocacy services," "financial assistance," and "veterans."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Volunteers are usually unpaid individuals who render their service to a company or organization.
 Most of the time, volunteers are skilled in specific areas needed by the organization but prefer to provide free service.
 They may be employed in another organization, but they lend their time and talent to another organization or company to give back to the community.
 They raise funds, create awareness, and work on the ground.
 Volunteers usually choose a cause or advocacy close to their heart, such as teaching children, taking care of the elderly, coaching sports teams, cleaning up communities, and caring for animals.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, service provider responsibilities are more likely to require skills like "customer service," "cleanliness," "strong customer service," and "social work."
-Meanwhile, a volunteer might be skilled in areas such as "child care," "patient charts," "patient care," and "front desk."
+Meanwhile, a volunteer has duties that require skills in areas such as "child care," "patient charts," "patient care," and "front desk."
 These differences highlight just how different the day-to-day in each role looks.

-In general, volunteers study at lower levels of education than service providers.
+In general, volunteers achieve lower levels of education than service providers.
 They're 5.7% less likely to obtain a Master's Degree while being 1.4% more likely to earn a Doctoral Degree.

 A community support specialist is responsible for supporting and providing care services for citizens with mental health conditions and other medical illnesses.
 Community support specialists coordinate with organizations and health institutions to generate resources that would help the patients in their daily activities, medications, and treatment plans.
 They also strategize community events and activities to observe the patients' social and personal behaviors and endorse them to a mental health professional for in-depth examination and counseling.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from service providers resumes, they are more likely to have skills like "customer service," "cleanliness," "strong customer service," and "patients."
-But a community support specialist might have skills like "rehabilitation," "direct services," "severe mental illness," and "community integration."
+The required skills of the two careers differ considerably.
+For example, service providers are more likely to have skills like "customer service," "cleanliness," "strong customer service," and "patients."
+But a community support specialist is more likely to have skills like "rehabilitation," "direct services," "severe mental illness," and "community integration."

 A student support counselor is responsible for identifying the students' strengths and challenges through one-on-one counseling and establishing solutions to help them overcome difficulties and achieve their educational goals and aspirations.
 Student support counselors assist the faculty in determining appropriate programs and activities to develop the students' capabilities, especially as a way of preparing them with their career objectives.
 They also coordinate with the students' families for extended guidance and support for their growth and development.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between service providers and student support counselors, there are some differences that are important to note.
 For one, a service provider might have more use for skills like "customer service," "cleanliness," "strong customer service," and "social work."
-Meanwhile, some student support counselors might include skills like "student support," "professional development," "behavioral issues," and "financial aid" on their resume.
+Meanwhile, some responsibilities of student support counselors require skills like "student support," "professional development," "behavioral issues," and "financial aid. "